l0th3r/l0th3r/README.md

 - 📖 2nd year Bachelor Game Programming at Bellecour École
 - 🕹 Unity and Unreal Engine developper
 - ⚙️ Want to dive more in low-level tech
+- 🖼 Learning graphic rendering with OpenGL and Vulkan
 - 🔒 Learning cybersecurity
 - 🌐 Frontend and Backend developper
 - ☄️ Former graphic designer